feargalr/Daedalus/README.md

 # Daedalus
-A pipeline for metagenomic assembly and the identification of cross-reactive epitopes from metagenomic data.
+Like its namesake, Daedalus assembles things.
+This pipeline was built for metagenomic assembly and the identification of cross-reactive epitopes.

 ## **Overview**
 **Daedalus** is a bioinformatics pipeline that assembles metagenomes, predicts all genes, and identifies cross-reactive epitopes from metagenomic data.
 It integrates **MetaSPAdes** for assembly, **Prodigal-GV** for gene prediction, and **SeqKit** for epitope sequence searches.